 They say eyes are the windows to the soul, and for cats, it is no different.
-Your cat’s eyes show a lot of emotion and can tell you how a cat is feeling.
-Their pupils will dilate when they are playing or feeling content, whereas staring intently at an object can be your cat signaling that they are untrusting and feeling tense.
-Slow blinks, on the other hand, can be a sign of love and trust.
+Your cat’s eyes show a lot of emotion and can tell you how they’re feeling.
+For example, their pupils will dilate when they are playing or feeling content.

-It therefore follows that we can use our cat’s eyes to help identify pain, which is usually characterized by permanent wide eyes with dilated pupils.
-Are my cat’s eyes always dilated because they are in pain?
-No, it could be a side effect of medication, or a sign of hypertension, anxiety, or ocular illness.
+Therefore, we can use our cat’s eyes to help identify pain, which is usually characterized by permanent wide eyes with dilated pupils.
+But are a cat’s eyes always dilated because they’re in pain?
+Unfortunately no, it could also be a side effect of medication or a sign of hypertension, anxiety, or ocular illness.
 Whichever the cause, it’s best to get it checked out.

 There may also be several other eye changes in a sick cat, such as droopy eyelids, squinting and blinking excessively, or abnormal discharge from the eye.
 These are all often a sign of eye infections or conditions and should be looked at as soon as possible to prevent blindness.

 Lethargy in cats is often a sign of a problem.
-You may notice your cat sleeping more frequently, not being as playful, or seeming to have all-round less energy.
+You may notice your cat sleeping more frequently or not being as playful.

-Fevers, infections, or general sickness are common culprits of low energy.
-All your cat’s energy is going to its immune system which is working hard to fight off the infection, and so they simply don’t have the energy for other activities.
+Fevers, infections, or general sicknesses are the most common culprits.
+All your cat’s energy is going to its immune system, which is working hard to fight off the infection, so they simply don’t have the energy for other activities.

-Other reasons your cat’s energy levels have dipped could be down to pain rather than exhaustion.
+Another reason your cat’s energy levels have dipped could be pain.
 Arthritic cats will be less active as the moment of jumping and playing hurts their joints.
 Injured cats will also not move around as much and could appear in pain when walking or jumping.
 Look out for signs of limping and see your vet if needed.

 As pet owners, we want to know when our cat is sick or in pain so we can help ease their suffering.
 One way to do this is to observe the positions they sleep in.
 However, cat sleeping positions when sick don’t differ that much from regular cat sleeping positions.
-The one exception is the meatloaf – if your cat is ever in a hunched position, it is usually as they aren’t feeling great.
+The one exception is the cat meatloaf position – if your cat is regularly hunched over, it is usually a sign that they are seriously ill.

-With this in mind, it is the frequency of these sleeping positions alongside noticing other changes in cat’s behaviors and body language that can tell us if our cats are in pain.
-Alone these things mean nothing but combined it can make it easy to determine if your cat is happy and healthy or not.
+With this in mind, it is the frequency of these sleeping positions, alongside noticing other changes in cats’ behaviors and body language, that can tell us if our cats are in pain.
+Alone these things mean nothing but combined, they can make it easy to determine if your cat is happy and healthy or not.

 If you notice anything out of the ordinary, take your cat to the vet for a check-up to restore your cat’s quality of life, happiness, and health.